Popular books on forecasting

 The Signal and The Noise (2012)

-The difficulty of assessing aggregate risk of bundled mortgage-backed financial assets precipitated the 2018 financial crises since these assets’ market performance were often dependent on each other.
+• The difficulty of assessing aggregate risk of bundled mortgage-backed financial assets precipitated the 2018 financial crises since these assets’ market performance were often dependent on each other.
 Credit rating agencies used house prices going back 2 decades to assess their assets’ risk.
 However, house prices 1980s - 2000s were always stable or increasing, precluding the possibility of small declines, let alone crashes.
-This is an example of a out-of-sample problem.
+This is an example of an out-of-sample problem.

 Superforecasting: The Art and Science of Prediction (2016)